geicibarham/Social-Network-API/README.md

 THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

 ## Usage

+* Clone the repository
+* Run NPM INSTALL
+* Start the server with NPM START
+* Test Routes on Insomnia

+You can see the whole functionality of the routes on [this video](https://drive.google.com/file/d/1I4mjY715Jo3-NLaQBd6ihvvip7dN0kDU/view)